China reports 17 new cases of mystery virus | DW | 19.01.2020

-From the United States to Thailand, countries have set up safety to measures to contain the SARS-like virus.
+From the US to Thailand, countries have set up safety to measures to contain the SARS-like virus.
 Chinese authorities have said they cannot rule out human-to-human transmission as the outbreak widens.

 Chinese authorities on Sunday announced 17 new cases of a deadly virus that has infected more than 60 people in the central city of Wuhan.